Pinterest call volume above normal and directionally bullish

-Bullish option flow detected in Pinterest (PINS) with 22,641 calls trading, 1.8x expected, and implied vol increasing over 1 point to 33.95%.
-Nov-24 30 calls and Nov-24 31 puts are the most active options, with total volume in those strikes near 9,200 contracts.
-The Put/Call Ratio is 0.42.
+Bullish option flow detected in Pinterest (PINS) with 45,395 calls trading, 4x expected, and implied vol increasing over 1 point to 34.76%.
+Jan-25 40 calls and Jan-25 30 calls are the most active options, with total volume in those strikes near 34,100 contracts.
+The Put/Call Ratio is 0.03.
 Earnings are expected on February 6th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>